 The Halo G6 battery will stay active for about 5 seconds – certainly long enough to inhale a good amount of vapor.
 The battery then turns off so it doesn’t overheat.
 This an important feature because automatic, non-manual lithium ion batteries can experience overheat and burn out quickly.
 Halo’s G6 battery lasted me 3-4 hours before I had to recharge.

 The initial battery charge is 8 hours.
 You should vape for 20 minutes, then put it back on the charger for another 2 hrs to extend the life of battery.

 The Refillable Halo G6 Cartomizer

-You don’t have to continually refill Halo’s G6 Cartomizer.
-Refilling a cart with e-juice is not for everyone, but Halo is one of the few companies that gives you that option.
-To add your e-liquid you first remove the plastic mouthpiece at the tip of the cartomizer.
+Refilling a cart (as opposed to a tank) with e-juice is not for everyone, but Halo is one of the few companies that gives you that option.
+To add your e-liquid you first remove the plastic mouthpiece at the tip of the Cartomizer.

 I noticed that unlike other Cartomizers that take e-liquid, the wick is not visible.
 That means your e-liquid doesn’t touch the wick which can lead to burning the polyfill.
 If that happens, your vapor will taste dreadful.

 Prefilled cartridges are very full, but once it runs out it does take a bit of skill to fill this cartridge.
 You don’t want to get the juice directly into the Cartomizer hole, so if you have shaky hands, I recommend you forget the e-juice ritual and order another pack of cartridges.

 Adding 10-15 drops seem to do the trick and there was no leakage, but don’t expect to start vaping immediately.
 The Halo G6 needs to absorb the liquid for about 30 minutes.
 Although Halo liquids have good vapor and outstanding taste, I discovered that the G6 burns through liquid like wildfire.
 I had to refill the cart every hour if I was vaping it regularly.